Loading CES pipeline...

 2. Input data

-Upload your data as .csv , .xlsx , or .txt/.tsv .
-Column names are case-insensitive and common synonyms are automatically mapped (e.g., DRUG_NAMEDRUG , CONDITIONSCREEN ).
-Required columns depend on your chosen pipeline format.
+Upload data as .zip , .csv , .xlsx , or .txt/.tsv .
+Column names are case-insensitive and common synonyms are automatically mapped (e.g., SCREEN or CONDITION are recognized as SCREEN_NAME ; DRUG_NAME as DRUG ).
+Required columns and identifiers depend on the chosen pipeline format.

 If concentrations are not provided in nanomolar (nM), the DSS values reported in the results table may be inaccurate.
 All CES-derived metrics remain unaffected.